-Many websites have a form to upload a file.
-For some sites, such as OneDrive or Google Drive, uploading files is a major feature.
-As time went on, webpages are more and more interactive.
-So, users expect more interactions such as dragging and dropping files or directories or pasting screenshots.
+Many websites include a form for uploading files.
+For some services, such as OneDrive or Google Drive, file uploading is a core feature.
+As web pages have become increasingly interactive, users now expect richer interactions, such as dragging and dropping files or directories, or pasting screenshots.

-Let's see what browsers provide to upload files!
+Let's explore what browsers provide for uploading files!

 The basic way is by using a form and an input with the file type: